Handling payroll, even with the help of a payroll service, can still be complex.

 "You may not be aware of the different laws in another state, such as minimum wage or tax requirements," said Nate Masterson, HR and marketing manager for Maple Holistics.
 "Before you hire someone out of state, make sure someone on your payroll staff is aware of the laws of that state.
 Perhaps your tech doesn't support cutting a paycheck for an out-of-state employee, so do a trial run first before officially hiring them."

 Because more companies are drifting away from a traditional workplace, bridging the gap may require the help of an outside expert, added Lisa Kerner, operations manager at Fueled.

 "It is unrealistic for one HR manager to achieve a thorough understanding of multiple country-specific employment laws, so it's sensible to rely on third-party experts and payroll companies to handle this," she said.

-It's crucial to factor in PTO or sick days to prevent mix-ups when handling payroll.
+It's crucial to factor in paid time off or sick days to prevent mixups when handling payroll.